Here For You

-The Central Science Laboratory (CSL) is a central UTAS service that provides academic and technical advice, support, collaboration and teaching in atomic and molecular analysis and several different forms of microscopy.
+The Central Science Laboratory (CSL) is a central UTAS service that sits in the Division of Research in the portfolio of Research Infrastructure.
+It provides academic and technical advice, support, collaboration and teaching in atomic and molecular analysis and several different forms of microscopy.
 A host of research level analytical instruments are housed in the CSL, where a wide variety of methodologies are utilised.
 We also provide high level electronic and mechanical engineering workshop support, ranging from design, coding and construction of unique analytical equipment through to general electronic and mechanical repairs.
-The CSL also provides Federal organisations, State Government and local industries and communities with access to equipment and scientific services that is not otherwise available in Tasmania.
+The CSL also provides Federal organisations, State Government and local industries and communities with access to equipment and scientific services that are not otherwise available in Tasmania.

 Molecular Genetics Facility

 Many types of research project are carried out in the Molecular Genetics facility including paternity analyses, population genetic and phylogenetic studies on a range of organisms including bacteria, fungi, hardwood trees, flowering plants, insects, reptiles, fish and mammals.
 The molecular genetics instrument facility is equipped with a Beckman Coulter eight capillary automated sequencer, which is available for DNA sequencing as well as heterozygote detection, mutation detection, genotyping and amplified fragment length polymorphism (AFLP) detection.

 Read more about the Molecular Genetics Facility